rfinnie/jekyll-finnie/_posts/2018-03-09-red-beans-and-rice.md

 After a few iterations, I've got a recipe which is not 100% exact to Popeyes, but is still wonderfully tasty.
 And as usual, is easy to make with pantry items.
 (You could of course do things like use real celery instead of flakes, add salt pork or shrimp, etc, but this is a good simple base.)

-* 4 cans (approx 15 oz each) red kidney beans, drained
+  * 2 cans (approx 15 oz each) red kidney beans, drained
-* 1 can beef broth
+  * 1 can broth
-* 1 can chicken broth, or chicken bouillon cube and 1 can water
+    * ½ can each of beef and chicken broth is best IMHO, but basically requires doubling the recipe.
+Vegetable broth can work too, or a bouillon cube and 1 can water.
-* 2 tsp celery flakes
+  * 1 tsp celery flakes
-* 2 tsp parsley flakes
+  * 1 tsp parsley flakes
-* 2 bay leaves
+  * 1 bay leaf
-* 1 tsp garlic powder
+  * ½ tsp garlic powder
-* ½ tsp onion powder
+  * ¼ tsp onion powder
-* ½ tsp crushed red pepper
+  * ¼ tsp crushed red pepper
-* ¼ tsp cumin
+  * ⅛ tsp cumin (this can overpower the recipe if used too much)

-Combine all ingredients, cover and bring to a boil.
+  * Optional: ½ pound andouille sausage, shrimp, etc

-Reduce to a simmer for 30 minutes, stirring halfway.
+Combine all ingredients, cover and bring to a boil, then reduce to a simmer for 15 minutes.
-Uncover, remove bay leaves and mash moderately; most but not all beans should be broken.
+Uncover, remove bay leaf and mash moderately; most but not all beans should be broken.
-(Now would be a good time to add sliced andouille sausage.)
+Add meat now, if desired.

-Leave uncovered, re-add bay leaves and simmer for another 30 minutes, stirring every 10 minutes.
+Leave uncovered, re-add bay leaf and simmer for 20-30 minutes, stirring occasionally.
-Consistency should be a thick sauce.
-Remove bay leaves.
+Consistency should be a medium to thick sauce.
+Remove bay leaf.
 Serve over rice.